 Blue pools & Waterfalls

-5+ hours of driving in a campervan needs to be broken up and we have found the best way to do this is to get out and walk it off.
-Today’s big stop off was a beach walk just, as we came from the interior to the west coast.
-It ended up being a much longer stop than anticipated, as most road sidewalks are under a half hour, this one was nearly 1:30, worth it though, for me it was the best part of the day.
+5+ hours of driving in a campervan need to be broken up and we have found the best way to do this is to get out and walk it off.
+Today’s big stop-off was a beach walk just, as we came from the interior to the west coast.
+It ended up being a much longer stop than anticipated, as most road sidewalks are under a half-hour, this one was nearly 1:30, worth it though, for me it was the best part of the day.